yohasebe/monadic-chat/README.md

 <p>&nbsp;</p>

-> There are two types of Monadic Chat: one is a web browser-based app provided in this repository, which is installed using Docker.
-The other is a command line application, which is provided as a RubyGem.
+> There are two versions of Monadic Chat.
+One is a web browser-based app framework developed in this repository.
+The other is a command line app provided as a RubyGem.

 - [Monadic Chat](https://github.com/yohasebe/monadic-chat) (this repository)
 - [Monadic Chat CLI](https://github.com/yohasebe/monadic-chat-cli)